ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/04-Periodic_Boundary.md

 ---
-title: "Periodic boundary conditions"
+title: "Periodic Boundary Conditions"
-teaching: 30
+teaching: 10
 exercises: 0
 questions:
 - "How to simlate a large system?"